JakeWharton/jakewharton.com/_posts/2022-05-17-build-on-latest-java-test-through-lowest-java.md

 testJdk9 - Runs the test suite on JDK 9
 ```

-For projects using [multi-release jars](https://openjdk.java.net/jeps/238), this compilation and testing setup is essential since the source sets require compiling with newer versions but testing across a version range.
+For projects using [multi-release jars](https://openjdk.java.net/jeps/238), this compilation and testing setup is essential since the source sets require compiling with newer versions but testing through a lower version bound.

-So if adding Java versions to a CI matrix is something you've also been doing (or if you haven't), consider switching to compile with a single Java version and instead varying your test execution instead.
+So if adding Java versions to a CI matrix is something you've been doing, consider switching to compile with a single Java version and instead varying your test execution instead.
+And if you only build and test on a single version today, adding this can ensure correctness on all versions that you support.

+Not every project needs to test on multiple versions.
+If your code is mostly algorithmic you won't gain much from doing this.
+But if you vary behavior based on Java version, conditionally leverage APIs on newer versions, or interact with non-public APIs then this is a best practice.

 ---